18 Places to Visit Near Amsterdam by Train

 Muiderslot is a great place to visit near Amsterdam for castle lovers

-Muiderslot, Muider Castle, or Amsterdam Castle as it is locally known has been around for over 700 years.
-Located close to the Vecht River it was built with one goal: Protection.
-As is the faith of many a castle, Muiderslot went through the cycle of building, renovation, destruction, and dilapidation until it finally became a museum.
+Muiderslot, Muider Castle, or Amsterdam Castle, as it is locally known, has been around for over 700 years.
+Located close to the Vecht River, it was built with one goal: Protection.
+As is the fate of many a castle, Muiderslot went through the cycle of building, renovation, destruction, and dilapidation until it finally became a museum.

 4 Train destinations from Amsterdam between 1 and 2 hours

-The next set of train destinations from Amsterdam are between one and two hours from the city.
+The next set of train destinations from Amsterdam is between one and two hours from the city.

 Places to see near Amsterdam - Delft